-As you may be aware from our alert and blog last year, the Sentencing Council has published guidelines for health and safety, corporate manslaughter and food safety and hygiene offences for the first time.
+As you may be aware from our blog last year, the Sentencing Council has published guidelines for health and safety, corporate manslaughter and food safety and hygiene offences for the first time.

 The new guidelines replace the previous version which provided that fines should seldom be less than £500,000 for corporate manslaughter and £100,000 for health and safety offences causing death.
 The previous guidelines also did not cover other health and safety or food safety and hygiene offences.